Patrick Gardner, Land Acquisitions Program Manager

 Bobby is active in several professional organizations including The Wildlife Society, Ecological Society of America, California Society for Ecological Restoration, and the California Native Grasslands Association.
 He earned a Bachelor of Science in Forestry from Västerby College, in Sweden; a Bachelor of Science in Biology, Ecology Emphasis, and Minor in Cartography and GIS Systems; and a Masters of Science in Biology, from California State University, Fresno.

-Kim Klementowski, Regional Preserve Manager, Orange and Riverside Counties
+Kim Klementowski, Regional Preserve Manager, Riverside County

 Kim has extensive experience in habitat restoration, weed control, sensitive species monitoring, native plant propagation, and GIS applications.
 She has a strong background in species-specific habitat restoration, including habitat management for Chinook salmon, Southwestern willow flycatcher, and San Clemente loggerhead shrike.
 She has worked in a variety of habitats and ecotypes including valley oak woodland, desert riparian, vernal pools, blue oak savannah/woodland, coastal dunes, California bunch grasslands, and coastal sage scrub.
 Prior to joining CNLM, Kim worked for the San Diego State University Research Foundation, leading the San Clemente Island Native Habitat Restoration program and worked to restore a variety of vegetation communities in a post-goat grazing era.
 In addition, Kim also worked for the Bureau of Land Management in Yuma, Arizona performing habitat restoration and terrestrial and aquatic weed mapping along the lower Colorado River.
 Kim holds a permit from the U.S. Fish and Wildlife Service to monitor populations of the coastal California gnatcatcher a federally threatened species found a number of CNLM’s preserves.